Konrad48/konrad48-dev-blog/blog/2024-12-30-ai-in-development/index.md

 ## ChatGPT

 Everyone is using it in daily tasks, the question is are you using it properly?
 I’m a hardcore user myself and it helped me a lot during my projects.
-I’m paying for a plus subscription, so about $25/mo, but it’s worth it in my opinion because you get access to latest models like o1 that totally outperforms the previous ones, plus you get access to models fine-tuned for certain frameworks and languages.
+I’m paying for a plus subscription, so about $25/mo, but it’s worth it in my opinion, because you get access to latest models like o1 that totally outperforms the previous ones, plus you get access to models fine-tuned for certain frameworks and languages.
 If i’m not satisfied with the output, I’m often switching to a different ones and testing.
 I found most useful the following ones:

 - ChatGPT o1 - for general help in things i’m not proficient like DevOps, deployment, or a major refactors of the code
 - [Laravel GPT](https://chatgpt.com/g/g-XTOuIQ6Tz-laravel-gpt) - Since I develop my backends mostly in Laravel, it’s perfect for creating Models, Migrations, Policies and basic Controllers